Azure/tsi2rti/gen2/readme.md

 - If you identify during preview of the Get Data wizar or OneClick UI that your TSI envs have different schemas then follow one of these options:
   - **Preferred:** Create a table for each env with their own corresponding mappings.
 Alternatively, if they're the same schema you can migrate to the same table.
-  - Load to a single table supporting different TSI env schemas then use a table with a single column of datatype `dynamic`. ie. `.create table tsihistraw (message:dynamic)`.
+  - Load to a single table supporting different TSI env schemas then use a table with a single column of datatype `dynamic`. ie. `.create table tsihistoricalraw (message:dynamic)`.
 Since the incomming historical data contains different schemas, you still need to create sperate KQL functions and tables with update policies to flatten them into separate columns.
 This lets you migrate the historical data quicker but takes more time compared to having created separate tables as mentioned above.

-## PowerSheell Pre-reqs:
+## PowerSheell Pre-reqs 🔍
 ```
 Invoke-WebRequest -Uri https://nuget.org/api/v2/package/Microsoft.Azure.Kusto.Tools -OutFile Microsoft.Azure.Kusto.Tools.zip
 Expand-Archive .\Microsoft.Azure.Kusto.Tools.zip -Destination "C:\Microsoft.Azure.Kusto.Tools\" -Force